What is a blood glucose test?

 The following categories of people are considered "high-risk" candidates for developing diabetes:

-- Individuals who are obese
+- Individuals who are overweight or obese

 - Individuals with first-degree relatives with diabetes (such as parents, children, or siblings)